Thursday, September 16, 2021

 He went down the hall and explained to Mrs. Bucholtz that, while she could not provide anything to help, she could use her hands as an instrument in helping Mrs. Gold in the kitchen.
 And so the miracle was performed.
 Cooked up might be a better way of saying it; pun intended.

-And so it came to pass that Mrs. Bucholtz proudly entered the Gold's apartment, and Mrs. Gold's kitchen, the barrier to which was one that even Mr. Gold respected, and he performed what I now know to be a miracle Mitzvah.
+And then it came to pass that Mrs. Bucholtz proudly entered the Gold's apartment, and Mrs. Gold's kitchen, an invisible barrier which even Mr. Gold respected, and he performed what I now know to be a "miracle" Mitzvah.

 And so it came to pass, that on the first night of Rosh Hashanah 1965, the Oppressed and the Oppressor, became one.
 And to a boy of 11 the miracle of forgiveness was imparted.